Verity Integrated Systems

 Overview

 Verity Hyper-dome is a virtual reality application currently in development at Verity Integrated Systems, an advanced Science and Technology (S&T) driven company providing systems design engineering in Huntsville, Alabama.
-The intent of the project is to leverage the existing data and capabilities of Verity to create a small-scale digital twin of an offensive strike missile system in Unreal Engine 5.
-My main responsibility is creating an asset pipeline to get data, such as trajectories and aerothermal, from our aerospace engineers into a format that can be read and visualized by Unreal.
+The intent of the project is to leverage existing data and capabilities at Verity to develop and interactive data synthesis & visualization environment for an offensive strike missile system.
+My main responsibility is creating an asset pipeline to get data, such as trajectories, structural and thermal, from our aerospace engineers into a format that can be read and visualized by Unreal.
 This real-time data visualization in Virtual Reality allows our team to make data-driven insights during their design and development cycle.

 Responsibilities & Contributions